 I did not visit the Yangon Zoological Gardens for a few reasons.
 One of them is that I prefer seeing animals in National parks, instead of zoos.
 Another reason is that Yangon is such a culturally rich city that I spent most of my time on the streets.

 Where to stay in Yangon – Suggested Hotels in Yangon

 Traveling in Myanmar is very cheap but the rooms and hostels are very expensive.
 Myanmar is one of those very few countries where I recommend you book your accommodation in advance.
 Try finding something that is near Sule Pagoda so that you can be in the center of Yangon and can easily travel around on buses or walking.

-We stayed in Chan Myae guest house near Sule Pagoda and paid around $15 – 20 per night for two.
-You can also check out Scott @ 31 Street guest house and hostel which is in the same area.
-Another guest house that we recommend is Ocean Pearl Inn and they provide a free pick up from Yangon Airport.
+Another guest house that we recommend is Ocean Pearl Inn and they provide a free pick-up from Yangon Airport.
 Downtown Yangon is a comfortable area but can get very crowded and stressful.
-If you’re looking for a peaceful area, then try Thanlwin Guest house which is near Inya Lake.
+If you’re looking for a peaceful area, then try Thanlwin Guest House which is near Inya Lake.

 Mid Range & Luxury Hotels in Yangon with a view of Shwedagon Pagoda